-He accepts that science leaves room for a God who “kick-started the whole universe off in the first place.”
-But he adds that science “does leave presumed dead in the water anything like the God most people over history have believed in: one who is closely involved in his creation, who intervenes in our lives, and with whom we can have a personal relationship.
+He accepted that science leaves room for a God who “kick-started the whole universe off in the first place.”
+But he added that science “does leave presumed dead in the water anything like the God most people over history have believed in: one who is closely involved in his creation, who intervenes in our lives, and with whom we can have a personal relationship.
 In short, there is no room in the universe of Hawking or most other scientists for the activist God of the Bible.

-Baggini concludes: “In the scientific universe, God is squeezed until his pips squeak.
+Baggini concluded: “In the scientific universe, God is squeezed until his pips squeak.
 If he survives, then he can’t do so without changing his form.
 Only faith makes it possible to look at such a distorted, scientifically respectable deity and claim to recognise the same chap depicted on the ceiling of the Sistine Chapel.
 For those without faith, that God is clearly dead, and, yes, science helped to kill him.”

 But I don’t believe for a moment that Baggini has proved his point.
 He is attacking a caricature of the God of the Bible.
 He accepts the idea of God initiating the universe.
 But he then bases his comments on a crude view of God’s sovereignty over and relationship with the world.
 God’s sovereignty is not human dictatorship and control writ large.
 It is much more sophisticated and subtle than that.